kennethdevpc/kennethdevpc/README.md

 <p>

-<em>I graduated from
-<a href="https://www.univalle.edu.co/">Univalle University </a> as a specialist degree in industrial automation. 😊 And received my degree in <a href="https://www.uao.edu.co/">UAO University</a> as a Mechatronic Engineering. 😊</br>
+<em>I graduated  as a specialist degree in industrial automation. 😊 And received my degree in as a Mechatronic Engineering. 😊</br>
 </br>
 </em>